 - contributed talks (20 minutes long and aimed at participants from each parallel session separately).

-21 talks in each parallel session are planned; most of them will be given during 66 mini-symposia (there will be four mini-symposia in each parallel session, except for ordinary differential equations and industrial mathematics sessions with five symposia).
+22-24 talks in each parallel session are planned; about half of them will be given during 64 mini-symposia (there will be four mini-symposia in each parallel session).
 A mini-symposium is a session consisting of three coordinated presentations on a selected topic: one keynote talk and two contributed talks.

-The scientific programme of DEA 2019 includes 6 plenary lectures, 40 invited talks (10 in each research field), and 336 keynote and contributed talks (21 in each session).
-In consequence, altogether 382 talks are planned.
+The scientific programme of DEA 2019 includes 6 plenary lectures, 40 invited talks (10 in each research field), and more than 370 keynote and contributed talks (22-24 in each session).
+In consequence, altogether about 420 talks are planned.

-The plenary lectures, invited and keynote talks will be given by more than 110 excellent researchers from the best universities and research institutes from all over the world.
-The speakers represent 35 countries located in Africa, Asia, Australia, Europe, North America and South America; the most numerous of them are those from the USA (20), France (14) and the UK (13).
+The plenary lectures, invited and keynote talks will be given by 110 excellent researchers from the best universities and research institutes from all over the world.
+The speakers represent 34 countries located in Africa, Asia, Australia, Europe, North America and South America; the most numerous of them are those from the USA (17), France and the UK (13).

 The planned social events include a guided tour (Kraków, with its historic center which has been a UNESCO World Heritage Site since 1978, is often regarded as one of the most beautiful cities in Europe), a concert and a theatre play (in 2000 Kraków held the title of the European Capital of Culture), a welcome reception and a conference dinner.